maveenmm/Final-Portfolio/README.md

 **5. Analyst Resume**

-- There is an updated resume tailored to a position in data analytics.
+- There is an updated resume tailored to a position in data analytics: Analyst Resume.pdf

 **6. Citations**